ark-mod/ArkBot/README.md

 /api/player/`steamId`: Player data for player identified by `steamId` from each configured server instance.

+/api/server/`serverKey`: Player and tribe listing from each configured server instance.

+/api/adminserver/`serverKey`: Player and tribe listingwith additional creature and structure counts from each configured server instance.

 /api/servers: Server status information including active players and statistics for each configured server instance.

 /signalr/ (hub name `ServerUpdateHub`): Server update notifications using SignalR.